 For example, you can sell the OST as a digital DLC product alongside the stores you publish the game and retain 100% of the revenue earned.
-In return, I retain every other right to the OST, including streaming (Spotify, Apple Music, etc.), sheet music, performing rights organization royalties, live performances, physical OST publishing, etc. and retain 100% of their revenue.
+In return, I retain all other rights to the OST, including streaming (Spotify, Apple Music, etc.), sheet music, performing rights organization royalties, live performances, physical OST publishing, etc. and retain 100% of their revenue.

 Can you write a legal commissioning agreement, setting out my rights?

 I certainly can!
 If you require a legal document for your records that sets out both of our rights and permissions to the commissioned music, I can write one for us and we can negotiate any alterations as needed.
-Or if you would like to provide one, that is also acceptable (and preferred, if possible, since I am no lawyer!)
+Or if you have a lawyer and would like to provide one, that is also acceptable (and preferred, if possible, since I am no lawyer!)